argothian/Reverse-Words/readme.txt

 Producer Consumer Pattern:
 Implement multithreading, divide the process into two threads.
 Producer read and push the word onto a stack, the consumer pop the stack and write to a file.
 The stack is put into a queue that is share by the two threads.

+NewProducer Consumer Pattern:
+Divide read and process thread into read thread and process thread.
+Two blocking queue are used one between read and process and one between process and write.

 Result:
-Using the producer consumer pattern doesn't decrease the time.
-Maybe by creating a process thread in between the reader and writer would decrease the time, if the process takes a lot of works.
+Using the producer consumer pattern decrease the execution time.
+Creating a process thread in between the reader and writer would decrease the time even more.
+Should see a significant difference on program that has a lot of code to process.

+If create one process thread for each input data the execution time might be limited to as low as read and write time.
+Might have all process threads share an array of result, so the result data is still in order.
+Might even implement priority between the process thread so the test cases that needed to be printed first gets to run first.